yvesgurcan/web-midi-player/README.md

     npm start

-### Before you open a pull request

-Following [semantic version guidelines](https://semver.org/), run one of the following scripts depending on the nature of your changes:

--   `npm upgrade:patch`
--   `npm upgrade:minor`
--   `npm upgrade:major`

-This will run a series of scripts below, which should all execute successfully in order to merge your code changes into the NPM package.

 ### Continuous integration / Continuous development

 This repository uses GitHub Actions to automate certain tasks such as publishing to NPM and running tests.